 For community-based, volunteer support you can join https://www.facebook.com/groups/hazelwolfk8communitygroup/ or email firstname.lastname@example.org with your technology questions and issues.
 Volunteers may be able to help with common issues or get you connected with the right school or district staff and resources.

 Please also email email@example.com if you have feedback on this page.
 Suggestions and corrections are welcome and encouraged!

 School Campus Wi-Fi

-Students who are returning to in-person instruction may need to bring a laptop or iPad to school with them.
+Students may need to bring a laptop or iPad to school with them.
 District-issued devices are configured to automatically connect to SPS Wi-Fi.

 Students who bring family-owned devices will need to set up the Wi-Fi connection.
 SPS has provided Wi-Fi instructions (found in the SPS tech support FAQ).
 Two options are provided for non-district devices: SPS-Username or SPS-Guest.
 The SPS-Username connection is preferred because it does not require re-entering the password every day, and guest networks are often given lower priority.

 How do I pay the student technology fee?